How to Use Claude AI with StreetSpring for Business Location Research

 interpret this survivability score?

-Use this when evaluating two or three locations and want help thinking through trade-offs in a single conversation.
+Use this when you've narrowed to two or three candidates and need help thinking through the trade-offs systematically.

 I'm comparing locations for a [BUSINESS TYPE] in [CITY].
 Here's the StreetSpring